-Rhodes himself was dead, but his sister was very insistent about how she wanted the sculpture to look.
+Rhodes was dead, but his sister was very insistent about how she wanted the sculpture to look.
 It nearly drove my father mad.
 She wanted a magnifying glass in his right hand, for example, to represent Rhodes’s great attention to detail.
 My father managed to persuade her a hat would be more appropriate.

 Is the hat significant?

 No, but it features virtuoso chiselling.
 Note, also, his left foot protruding over the base and the way his right hand seems to be holding a shilling piece or a crust of bread.
 My father liked his sculptures to convey a story.
-This one centres on Rhodes’s famous love of pigeons.
+This one concerns Rhodes’s famous love of pigeons.
 He wanted the viewer looking up at it from below to imagine that Rhodes was about to throw them a crumb of bread.